jsloyer/jsloyer/content/post/ibm-container-service-cabin.md

 Thats it, you are configured to connect to your Kubernetes cluster on the IBM Bluemix Containers Service.
 Please leave any comments or feedback below.
 If you are a Windows user I would love some comments on the steps to get this working :).

 ## Known Issues
- - tiller seems busted which deploys apps into the cluster.
+ - Tiller seems busted which deploys apps into the cluster.
 For more info check out [this GitHub issue](https://github.com/skippbox/cabin-issues/issues/24).